Harry Styles: Personal life

 As of 2019, Styles splits his time between two homes in North London, having previously lived above the Sunset Strip in Los Angeles.
-He sold his Los Angeles residence, having become disillusioned with the city.
-He lived in the attic of producer Ben Winston's home in Hampstead Heath, London, for 20 months at the beginning of his career while he looked for his own house.
+He lived in the attic of producer Ben Winston's home in Hampstead Heath, London, for 20 months in the beginning of his career while he looked for a house.
+He sold his Los Angeles residence, having become disillusioned with the city (though still maintained a residence in the city in the early 2020s).
+As of 2017, he owns a loft in the Tribeca neighbourhood of New York City.

 Styles believes in karma and considers himself to be "more spiritual than religious", stating that it is "naïve to say nothing exists and there's nothing above us or more powerful than us."
 In a 2020 interview with Vogue, Styles shared that he practices pilates and meditates daily.
 He also attends therapy regularly.
 He told Vogue in the same interview that he follows a pescatarian diet.
 In 2022, when fans started throwing chicken nuggets onstage during a concert and chanted that he should eat one, he told them, "I don't eat chicken, sorry.
 I don't eat meat", earning him PETA's 2022 Best Viral Moment for Animals Award.
 Styles confirmed in 2017 that he has polythelia, a condition where a person has more than two nipples.

 In May 2019, Styles was named second on the Sunday Times Rich List of musicians in the UK under 30, with an estimated net worth of £58 million, having previously featured third on the previous year's list with an estimated net worth of £50 million.
 He maintained his second-place position on the list in 2020 and 2021, with estimated net worths of £63 million and £75 million, respectively.
 He topped the list in 2022, becoming the richest musician under 30 in the UK, with his net worth being estimated at £100 million.
 In 2023, Styles was estimated to be worth £150 million, placed this year jointly at 13th position in a new list headed "35 richest people under 35 in the UK."
 The Times estimated Styles's wealth to be £175 million in 2024, placing 17th on the "40 under 40" list and the second richest young musician in the UK after Ed Sheeran.

-Styles is a runner who in 2025 completed two of the six World Marathon Majors—Tokyo and Berlin, the latter in a personal-best time of 2:59:13 under the pseudonym "Sted Sarandos".
+Styles is a runner, and he completed two of the six World Marathon Majors in 2025—Tokyo and Berlin, the latter in a personal-best time of 2:59:13 under the pseudonym "Sted Sarandos".

+In February 2026, Styles was listed on the Sunday Times Tax List, which estimated that in 2025 he paid £24.7 million in UK taxes.